-I occasionally run across someone criticizing Apple because MacBook Pro supports only a single external display.
-But that’s a limitation of only a couple of MBP models — most recent ones can connect to many more.
+I occasionally run across someone criticizing Apple because the MacBook Pro supports only a single external display.
+But that’s not a limitation of most MBP models — only the budget versions.

-It affected the first professional-grade MacBook with Apple silicon, which is probably why people are still confused today.
-Current models support two or more external screens, with one weird exception.
+It was a drawback of the first professional-grade MacBook with Apple silicon, which is probably why people are still confused today.
+However, today there are multiple options for those who want two or more external screens.

 Confusion stems from Apple silicon transition

 External displays make MacBook users more productive.
-More screens means more space to work in, and that can be critical on 14-inch notebook.
+More screens mean more space to work in, and that can be critical when you’re using a 14-inch notebook.
 Even a 16-inch screen is small compared to a desktop monitor.

 All MacBooks offer second-screen support.
-So the question is, which can handle more than one?
+So the question is, which ones can handle more than one?

 It’s a question that only became important when Apple brought out its own Mac processors in 2020.
 Before then, Intel-based Pro models offered plenty of additional screens.
 But the very first MacBook Pro with Apple silicon supported only a single external display.